vega/vega-lite/site/docs/composition/facet.md

 Similar to axes of position channels, a header of a facet channel provides guides to convey the data value that each row and column represent.

-By default, Vega-Lite automatically creates axes with default properties for `row` and `column` channels of a faceted view.
+By default, Vegemite automatically creates axes with default properties for `row` and `column` channels of a faceted view.
 User can set the `header` property of row- or column-[field definition](#field-def) to an object to customize header properties.

 {% include table.html props="format,title" source="Header" %}